jakobwitzig/conflict-driven-heuristics/README.md

 # *Conflict-Driven Heuristics for Mixed Integer Programming*

-##### Jakob Witzig[^1] and Ambros Gleixner[^2]
+##### Jakob Witzig and Ambros Gleixner

 ###### Zuse Institute Berlin, Takustr.
 7, 14195 Berlin

+###### <witzig@zib.de> <gleixner@zib.de>
 ___

-This online supplement provides tables in CSV format with detailed results of the computational experiments conducted for the paper "Conflict-Driven Heuristics for Mixed Integer Programming" submitted to INFORMS Journal on Computing.
+This online supplement provides tables in CSV format with detailed results of the computational experiments conducted for the paper "Conflict-Driven Heuristics for Mixed Integer Programming".
+A preprint is available as technical repprt published by Zuse Institute Berlin, 2019.

 In the experiments, two different ways of combining primal heuristics and conflict analysis were compared to SCIP 6.0.